-- A. General: Except for items or materials to be salvaged, recycled, or otherwise reused, remove waste materials from Project site and legally dispose of them in a landfill or incinerator acceptable to Authorities Having Jurisdiction. - 1.
-Except as otherwise specified, do not allow waste materials that are to be disposed of accumulate on-site. - 2.
+- A. General: Except for items or materials to be salvaged, recycled, otherwise reused, or relocated to the existing quarry (as determined by the Project Engineer and WSPRC), remove waste materials from Project site and legally dispose of them in a landfill or incinerator acceptable to Authorities Having Jurisdiction. - 1.
+Except as otherwise specified, do not allow waste materials that are to be disposed of to accumulate on-site. - 2.
 Remove and transport debris in a manner that will prevent spillage on adjacent surfaces and areas. - B. Waste and debris removed from the worksite and not specified for reuse becomes the responsibility of the Contractor and disposed of off park property in areas authorized by the applicable county and/or state agencies and in accordance with current rules and regulations governing the disposal of solid waste.
-Disposal fees and sundry charges are paid by the Contractor and are incidental to the contract. - C. Burning: Do not burn waste materials. - D. Disposal: Remove waste materials and dispose of at designated spoil areas on Owner's property (drilling cuttings).
-All other waste items not authorized for disposal on site shall be removed from the Owner's property and legally disposed.
-All disposal fees and sundry charges are paid by the Contractor and are incidental to the contract.
+Disposal fees and sundry charges are paid by the Contractor and are incidental to the contract. - C. Burning: Do not burn waste materials. - D. Disposal: Remove waste materials from Owner's property and legally dispose of them.